 - Check with local hospitals/clinics/private practices/hospices/assisted living facilities/etc. for volunteer or paid opportunities;

-- Strive to serve and volunteer in a variety of settings;
+- Strive to serve and volunteer for causes important to you, ideally in a variety of settings;

 - Contact healthcare providers you know (your doctor, dentist, etc.) about shadowing opportunities and widen your network through your neighbors, congregation, friends’ parents, acquaintances, UM alumni networks, etc. and, of course, be sure to tap into UCAN, the University Career Alumni Network.